backupbrew/switchbrew/Filesystem services.md

 read data from these files is identical to the data read by [NCM\_services\#ReadContentIdFile](NCM%20services#ReadContentIdFile.md##ReadContentIdFile "wikilink").

+## OpenCustomStorageFileSystem

+Takes a [\#CustomStorageId](#CustomStorageId "wikilink").
+Invalid values return 0x2EE202.

+Returns an [\#IFileSystem](#IFileSystem "wikilink") from either User:/CustomStorage0 or Sdcard:/Nintendo/CustomStorage0.
+If on the SD card, an AesXtsFileSystem is created using a key source specifically for custom storage.

 ## OpenDataStorageByDataId

 Takes a [\#StorageId](#StorageId "wikilink") and a TitleID.